berkanbugday/motorove/apps/backend/README-ENVIRONMENTS.md

 # Environment Configuration System Guide

-This guide explains how to work with the multiple environments system in the Motorove backend application.
+This guide explains how to work with the multiple environments system in the Motorove backend application with Supabase as the database provider.

 ## Overview